Interested in trip ideas for your next visit to Baraboo? Look no further!

 Start out your morning at Wisconsin’s most visited state park, Devil’s Lake State Park.
 Park at North Beach and walk up the East Bluff Trail, then return by walking back on the East Bluff Woods Trail.
 (2.6 miles)

-After Durward’s Glen, take a paddle down the Baraboo River.
+You enjoy rivers?
+Take a paddle down the Baraboo River!
 Baraboo River Canoe & Kayak Rentals, LLC offers a variety of trips ranging in length and difficulty.
 Choose a relaxing and meandering trip, or a more challenging trip with rapids.

 Relaxation & Rejuvenation